subnero1/website/_posts/2021-06-07-Synchronizing-physical-clocks-among-different-Subnero-modems.md

 ```

-We show here a simple code snippet to run on two modems (say A & B) to measure the slope and compute the calibration factor to set in `phy.clockCalib`.
+We show here a simple code snippet to run on two modems (say A & B) to measure the slope and compute the calibration factor to set `phy.clockCalib` parameter.
 The code presented makes measurements every hour and runs for 24 hours.

 _On modem A_: